codeIvy/ansconf/README.md

 # ansconf
-Anemone is a role to install apache2, create 2 example websites, update virtual hosts from templates and place phpinfo to document root
+Anemone is a role to install apache2, create 2 example websites, update virtual hosts from templates (with simple 'for' loop)

 Strider installs PHP7, and fetches default php.ini file.